AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Linux containers share unallocated CPU units with other containers on the container instance with the same ratio as their allocated amount.
 For example, if you run a single-container task on a single-core instance type with 512 CPU units specified for that container, and that's the only task running on the container instance, that container could use the full 1,024 CPU unit share at any given time.
 However, if you launched another copy of the same task on that container instance, each task is guaranteed a minimum of 512 CPU units when needed.
 Moreover, each container could float to higher CPU usage if the other container was not using it.
 If both tasks were 100% active all of the time, they would be limited to 512 CPU units.

 On Linux container instances, the Docker daemon on the container instance uses the CPU value to calculate the relative CPU share ratios for running containers.
-For more information, see CPU share constraint in the Docker documentation.
-The minimum valid CPU share value that the Linux kernel allows is 2.
-However, the CPU parameter isn't required, and you can use CPU values below 2 in your container definitions.
-For CPU values below 2 (including null), the behavior varies based on your Amazon ECS container agent version:
+The minimum valid CPU share value that the Linux kernel allows is 2, and the maximum valid CPU share value that the Linux kernel allows is 262144.
+However, the CPU parameter isn't required, and you can use CPU values below 2 or above 262144 in your container definitions.
+For CPU values below 2 (including null) or above 262144, the behavior varies based on your Amazon ECS container agent version:

 • Agent versions less than or equal to 1.1.0: Null and zero CPU values are passed to Docker as 0, which Docker then converts to 1,024 CPU shares.
 CPU values of 1 are passed to Docker as 1, which the Linux kernel converts to two CPU shares.